oisdk/SwiftSequence/README.md

 ### DropWhile ###

-Similar in behaviour to `TakeWhile`, this function drops the first elements of `self` that return true for a predicate:
+Similar in behaviour to `prefixWhile`, this function drops the first elements of `self` that return true for a predicate:

 ```swift
 lazy([1, 2, 3, 4, 5, 2]).dropWhile { $0 < 4 }